cval-labs/AnimalCrossingFossils/README.md

 ## Summary

-**Animal Crossing Fossils** is an android app that **uses ACNH API displays fossils from Animal Crossing: New Horizons in a RecyclerView**
+**Animal Crossing Fossils** is an android app that **uses ACNH API to display fossils from Animal Crossing: New Horizons in a RecyclerView**

 If I had to describe this project in three (3) emojis, they would be: **🤔🧗‍♀️💡**